Chris Lytle

 Chris Scott Lytle (born August 18, 1974) is an American retired mixed martial artist and boxer.
 A professional from 1999 until 2011 and twenty-fight veteran of the UFC, Lytle also fought in Pancrase, Cage Rage, and the WEC.
 He held the inaugural Cage Rage World Welterweight Championship and was a finalist on The Ultimate Fighter 4.
 During his tenure in the UFC, he was awarded "Fight of the Night" honors six times.

 Background

 Lytle was born in Indianapolis, Indiana, and graduated from Southport High School in 1993.
-At Southport, he was an active member of the Wrestling team, finishing 4th at the Indiana State Wrestling Finals in his junior year and 2nd place his senior year.
-In fact, to this day, he still participates in workouts at the Southport High School with the wrestling team, Coach Petty and Coach Dildine.
+At Southport, he was a member of the wrestling team, finishing 4th place at the Indiana wrestling state tournament his junior year and 2nd place his senior year.
+He would oftentimes participate in workouts at the Southport High School with the wrestling team, with Coach Petty and Coach Dildine, after his days of competing.
 He has also helped coach at New Palestine High School.
-Lytle attended Indiana University, where he achieved a degree in sports management, Chris has a black belt in a Korean martial art called Tang Soo Do.
+Lytle attended Indiana University, where he achieved a degree in sports management, Chris has a black belt in the Korean martial art Tang Soo Do.